FastEval/FastEval/docs/custom-test-data.md

 # Custom Test Data

+**Note:** Some details about this benchmark are still subject to change.
+The final scores may change.

 FastEval supports evaluating models on custom test data.
 To explain how it works and how to use it, let's consider an example.

 We will begin with the following file.